 The paddle brush will not help the user add volume to their hair.

-It is therefore the best brush for straight hair styles (short, long, or thick), or hair that needs to be tamed, rather than volumised.
+It is, therefore, the best brush for straight hair styles (short, long, or thick), or hair that needs to be tamed, rather than volumized.

 Depending upon the bristle type, this hairbrush can be useful as a scalp massager, thereby increasing the level of blood flow to the scalp which helps to promote scalp health and hair growth.

 This paddle brush by Paul Mitchell is suitable for vegans and is strong enough for long and thick hair.
 Take a closer look at the product details of this hairbrush by clicking on the Amazon link.